VoIdemar/gowsdl/README.md

 * Download and build locally: `go get github.com/VoIdemar/gowsdl/...`

 Please refer to the README page of the original library for more details.

+NB:
+Messed with commit history a bit :(